 The Maritime Law Society offers students opportunities to learn about current issues in admiralty and maritime law.
 MLS sponsors events (speakers, panels, and discussions) that allow students to learn from and network with maritime industry professionals.
 MLS invites all students to join us and explore an interesting and unique field of law.

-The Military and Veteran’s Law Association (MVLA) is a non-partisan, student-run organization dedicated to raising visibility of and promoting knowledge and awareness of military and veteran law issues affecting students, law professionals, veterans and members of America’s Armed Forces through educational programming and events at Roger Williams University School of Law.
-MVLA is committed to building a bridge between law students, veterans, JAG personnel, the local community, those seeking to pursue careers in the military or, and attorneys in the greater New England area for the purpose of professional development.
+The Military Law Society (MLS) is a non-partisan, student-run organization dedicated to raising visibility of and promoting knowledge and awareness of military and veteran law issues affecting students, law professionals, veterans and members of America’s Armed Forces through educational programming and events at Roger Williams University School of Law.
+MLS is committed to building a bridge between law students, veterans, JAG personnel, the local community, those seeking to pursue careers in the military or, and attorneys in the greater New England area for the purpose of professional development.

 Multi-Cultural Law Students Association (MCLSA)Click to Open